Shilin Night Market: What This Guide Covers

 Shilin Night Market FAQ

-Where is Shilin Night Market located?
+Where is Shilin Night Market located in Taipei?

-What time does Shilin Night Market open?
+What time does Shilin Night Market open and close?

-Some of the most popular dishes include giant fried chicken cutlets, oyster omelets, grilled squid, Taiwanese sausage, stinky tofu, and peanut ice cream rolls.
-The market is known for its wide variety of classic Taiwanese street food.
+Shilin Night Market is known for Taiwanese street food such as giant fried chicken cutlets, oyster omelets, grilled squid, Taiwanese sausage, stinky tofu, and peanut ice cream rolls.

-Is Shilin Night Market worth visiting?
+Is Shilin Night Market worth visiting for first-time travelers?

 Travel Resources to Plan, Book & Stay Connected